IwanTen/L5-website/docs/reference/tan.md

 # tan()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Calculates the tangent of an angle.

 `tan()` is useful for many geometric tasks in creative coding.
-The values returned range from -Infinity to Infinity and repeat periodically as the input angle increases. `tan()` calculates the tan of an angle, using radians by default, or according to if angleMode() setting (RADIANS or DEGREES).
+The values returned range from -Infinity to Infinity and repeat periodically as the input angle increases. `tan()` calculates the tan of an angle, using radians by default, or according to angleMode() setting (RADIANS or DEGREES).

 ## Examples